What dB Should Vocals Be in A Mix?

 2. How Do You Set EQ for Vocals?

 So you’ve got your vocal recorded.
-You’ve gotten a great performance, now, how do you take advantage of that?
+You’ve got a great performance, now, how do you take advantage of that?

 First of all, EQ.
 We use EQ, less for shaping the audio on vocals, and more for separation and clarity.
 Using a precision EQ, like the FabFilter Pro-Q3, we need to create space for the vocals as well as improve clarity and remove unwanted frequencies.

-As we stated before, your vocals should sit in the middle-ground between your drums and instrumentation.
-To achieve this, we can do a series of cuts in other instruments, to create space for our vocal.
+As we stated before, your vocals should sit in the middle ground between your drums and instrumentation.
+To achieve this, we can do a series of cuts in other instruments, to create space for our vocals.

 Lastly, removing unnecessary low end is necessary to improve clarity and remove muddiness, while taming resonances helps you reduce any harshness in your vocal.

 Just in case you need a refresher, here’s our guide to fixing resonance.